tzverg/AR-GPS-Location-Free/README.md

 # AR-GPS-Location-Free
 For those who do not have the means to purchase the plugin AR + GPS Location from the asset store.
+I will upload new versions here and keep old versions.

 Don't forget to install AR Foundation!